vcerovski/binfix/README.md

 #### `for`

-Nested BINFIX lambda lists can be used in definitions of macros, as in the following example of a procedural for loop macro
+Nested BINFIX lambda lists can be used in definitions of macros, as in the following example of a procedural for-loop macro

     {for (v :symbol from below by = 1) &rest r :== `(loop for,v fixnum from,from below,below ,@{by /= 1 && `(by,by)}